-- Ceva is the largest DSP AI SIP vendor with an extensive list of products. - In addition, Cadence Design Systems-Tensilica, Synopsys, IP Cores, Inc., and DSPIA, Inc., among others have entered this market with AI-enabled DSP SIP blocks.
+- Ceva is the largest DSP AI SIP vendor with an extensive list of products. - o In addition, Cadence Design Systems-Tensilica, Synopsys, IP Cores, Inc., and DSPIA, Inc., among others have entered this market with Al-enabled DSP SIP blocks.